310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehe.
+fufu.
 It is not that easy to overcome your weaknesses.

 Unlike you, most people cannot easily manage to do things just by getting into it… Mama.